 The European CDISC Coordinating Committee (E3C):

 Mark your calendars for the next CDISC European Interchange on 7-11 April 2014 in Paris, France.
-Information will be posted soon on the CDISC website.
+Registration and details can be found here.

 The Japanese CDISC Coordinating Committee (J3C)